xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

    SimplyModbus Configuration

 - Send a command as 'Read Coil' (load read_coil config from $\app_modbus_tcp\simplymodbus_config\).
-This will read the status of LED B. The status can be seen as SET / CLEARED bits in results column.
-Please note that the status of one LED is copied to all other requested quantities.
+This will read the status of a temporary variable ``toggle`` in the application.
+The status can be seen as SET / CLEARED bits in results column.
+Please note that the status is copied to all other requested quantities.

 .. figure:: images/2.png
    :align: center